tpkn/vue-spolier/README.md

 ## Events

 ### expanded
-Called when the spoiler is expanded
+Called as soon as the spoiler has expanded

 ```html
 <Spoiler v-on:expanded="onExpanded"></Spoiler>